Siqius/war-across-time/README.md

 Compile the game: <br>
 `make`

+Or in one command:
+`git clone https://github.com/Siqius/war-across-time.git && cd war-across-time && make`

 After compiling, you can find the executable in `\build\WarAcrossTime`, <br>
 or `C:\msys64\home\{user}\war-across-time\target\build\WarAcrossTime.exe` if you're on windows